denoland/vscode_deno/README.md

 }
 ```

-This extension also provides Deno's lint tools, settings are in `.vscode/settings.json`:
+This extension also provides inline `deno lint` diagnostics.
+You can enable this in `.vscode/settings.json`:

-NOTE: Since Lint is still an experimental feature, So you need to set `deno.unstable = true`.
-And this function may change in the future.
+NOTE: Since `deno lint` is still an experimental feature, you need to set `deno.unstable = true` in your VS Code settings.
+This function may change in the future.

 ```json5
 // .vscode/settings.json